Conditions We treat

 Scoliosis

 Scoliosis can affect more than just posture; it can influence comfort, movement, and confidence.
-Some people are diagnosed early in life, while others develop scoliosis as adults due to spinal degeneration.
+Some people are diagnosed early in life, while others develop it as adults due to spinal degeneration.
 You may notice uneven shoulders, hip imbalance, or persistent back pain that slowly worsens over time.

 What Is It?